A C# record is a lightweight, data-focused type mainly used for storing and representing values rather than behaviors. Introduced in C# 9, the record

 var pair1 = new Pair<string>("1", "2"); var pair2 = new Pair<string>("1", "2"); Assert.IsTrue(pair1 == pair2); // equals with string var pair3 = new Pair<object>(new object(), new object()); var pair4 = new Pair<object>(new object(), new object()); Assert.IsFalse(pair3 == pair4); // different with object record Pair<T>(T Left, T Right); |

-- Debugging and Logging: Records provide a clear and concise string representation of their data, making them valuable for debugging and logging.
-When you log or print a record, you get a well-formatted view of its contents.
+Records automatically generate a clear, concise string representation of their data, making them very effective for logging and debugging.
+Printing a record gives a readable, formatted view of its properties.

 Conclusion